 A weapon against infection

-“We identified eight ISG genes that inhibited SARS-CoV-1 and CoV-2 replication in the subcellular compartment responsible for protein packaging.
-This suggests that this vulnerable site could be exploited to eliminate the viral infection, ”he says Laura Martin-Sancho, first author of this study.
+"We identified eight ISG genes that inhibited SARS-CoV-1 and CoV-2 replication in the subcellular compartment responsible for protein packaging.
+This suggests that this vulnerable site could be exploited to eliminate viral infection," he says.
+Laura Martin-Sancho, first author of this study.
 "This is important information, but we still need to learn more about the biology of the virus and investigate whether the genetic variability within these ISGs is related to the severity of COVID-19."

 As a next step, the researchers will examine the biology of SARS-CoV-2 variants that continue to evolve and threaten the effectiveness of vaccines.